[Updated November 19, 2022]

 During the holidays, the tiny town of McAdenville draws huge crowds from all over North Carolina and beyond as it transforms into a festive wonderland.

-Now in its 67th year, the town is widely regarded as the perfect Hallmark Christmas town and hosts a number of events to celebrate the season.
+Now in its 68th year, the town is widely regarded as the perfect Hallmark Christmas town and hosts several events to celebrate the season.

 For starters, there is a 1.3-mile-long route filled with thousands of twinkling lights and Christmas displays you can drive through that is open throughout December.